 Other Irkutsk attractions:

-The Block 130 (aka Irkutsk Sloboda) is the historical zone with many old wooden buildings and houses constructed in the XVII century.
+The Block 130 (130 kvartal or Irkutsk Sloboda) is the historical zone with many old wooden buildings and houses constructed in the XVII century.

-At the Irkutsk Nerpinary you will see Baikal nerpa, a symbol of the lake and observe a performance.
+At the Irkutsk Nerpinary you will see Baikal freshwater seal nerpa, a symbol of the lake and watch a nerpa show.